 The Greenway of the Gaves

-The Greenway of the Gaves – Voie Vertes in French – provides you with a car-free cycling route to travel from Lourdes along the Vallée des Gaves.
-Formed from a disused railway line originally constructed at the end of the 19th Century, it was designed to take travelers to the spas located in Luz Saint-Saveur and Cauterets.
-The now transformed rail-trail is 18.6kms long and takes in the 12 villages dotted between Lourdes and Piereffite-Nestalas.
+The Greenway of the Gaves runs from Lourdes along the Vallée des Gaves to the village of Piereffite-Nestalas, a distance of 18 km.
+It was formed from a disused railway line originally constructed at the end of the 19th Century, it was designed to take travellers to the spas located in Luz Saint-Saveur and Cauterets.

 It is a great option for families and being a disused railway line is a relatively flat riding option.
-Along the route are information signs which we recommend stopping to read so you can discover the history of the towns in the valley.
-We have often used the rail trail when returning back to Argeles Gazost from longer rides in the higher mountains and found it a good way to spin the legs out after a harder ride.
-Be mindful the rail trail is also a shared path for pedestrians and roller-bladers alike so be courteous to other users.
+Along the route are information signs which I recommend stopping to read so you can discover the history of the towns in the valley.
+I have often used the rail trail when returning back to Argeles Gazost from longer rides in the higher mountains and found it a good way to spin the legs out after a harder ride.
+Be mindful that the rail trail is also a shared path for pedestrians and rollerbladers alike so be courteous to other users.

 Suggested cycling route